Sonay Kartal

 Sonay Kartal (born 28 October 2001) is a British professional tennis player.
-She has career-high rankings of world No. 44 in singles, achieved on 14 July 2025, and world No. 174 in doubles, achieved on 15 September 2025.
+She has career-high rankings of world No. 44 in singles, achieved on 14 July 2025, and No. 171 in doubles, achieved on 5 January 2026.
 Kartal has won one WTA Tour title and 14 ITF titles, all in singles.
-She is the current British No. 2 singles player.
+She is the current British No. 3 women's singles player.

 Early life

 Kartal was born in Sidcup, London, and lives in the city of Brighton and Hove.
 She is of Turkish descent through her father.
-She attended Longhill High School.
+She attended Saltdean Primary School and Longhill High School.

 She began playing tennis at the age of six after watching her older brother play.
 She currently trains at Pavilion & Avenue tennis club in Hove.
 Her favourite tennis players are Roger Federer and Kim Clijsters.